Coushatta: History

 Some of the Coushatta tribe split from the Creek Confederacy and went to South Louisiana.
 Their descendants today make up the federally recognized Coushatta Tribe of Louisiana.

-Notable chiefs among the Coushatta-Alabama were Long King and Colita (Koasati) (1838-1852), who succeeded him.
-They led their people to settle in present-day Polk County, Texas in the late 18th and early 19th centuries.
-Colita's Village was developed prior to the European-American settlement of Livingston, Texas.
+Notable chiefs among the Coushatta-Alabama were Long King and his successor Colita (1838–1852).
+They led their people to settle in present-day Polk County, Texas, in the late 18th and early 19th centuries.
+Colita's village was founded before the European-American settlement of Livingston, Texas.
 Descendants of these peoples form the federally recognized Alabama-Coushatta Tribe of Texas and have a reservation near Livingston.